drfuzzi/CSC2106_WirelessMesh-NimBLE-MicroPython/README.md

 * `INJECT:` appears roughly every 60–70 seconds (because of jitter)
 * `RX:` appears when another node is injecting nearby
+* Message can appear twice as BLE broadcast can transmit multiple times even though you 'inject' once.

 ---